Farah Pahlavi: As queen and empress

-The exact role the new queen would play, if any, in public or government affairs, was uncertain with her main role being simply to give the Shah a male heir.
+The exact role the new queen would play, in public or government affairs, was uncertain with her main role being simply to give the Shah a male heir.
 Within the Imperial Household, her public function was secondary to the far more pressing matter of assuring the succession.
 However, after the birth of the Crown Prince, the Queen was free to devote more of her time to other activities and official pursuits.
-Mohammad Reza was always attracted to tall women and Farah was taller than her husband, which led him to wear elevator shoes to disguise this fact.
-Usually when the Imperial couple were photographed, one or both would be sitting in a chair or alternatively the Shah and his wife were photographed on a staircase with Mohammad Reza standing on the upper stairs.

-Like many other royal consorts, the Queen initially limited herself to a ceremonial role.
+Like many other royal consorts, Farah initially limited herself to a ceremonial role.
 In 1961 during a visit to France, the Francophile Farah befriended the French culture minister André Malraux, leading her to arrange the exchange of cultural artifacts between French and Iranian art galleries and museums, a lively trade that continued until the Islamic revolution of 1979.
 She spent much of her time attending the openings of various education and health-care institutions without venturing too deeply into controversial issues.
 However, as time progressed, this position changed.
 The Queen became much more actively involved in government affairs where it concerned issues and causes that interested her.
-She used her proximity and influence with her husband, the Shah, to secure funding and focus attention on causes, particularly in the areas of women's rights and cultural development.
+She used her proximity and influence with her husband Mohammad Reza, to secure funding and focus attention on causes, particularly in the areas of women's rights and cultural development.
 Farah's concerns were the "realms of education, health, culture and social matters" with politics being excluded from her purview.
-However, Mohammad Reza's politically powerful twin sister Princess Ashraf came to see Farah as a rival.
-It was the rivalry with Princess Ashraf that led Farah to press her husband into reducing her influence at the Court.

-One of the Empress's main initiatives was founding Pahlavi University, which was meant to improve the education of Iranian women, and was the first American style university in Iran; before then, Iranian universities had always been modeled on the French style.
+One of Farah's main initiatives was founding Pahlavi University (now Shiraz University), which was meant to improve the education of Iranian women, and was the first American-style university in Iran; before then, Iranian universities had always been modeled on the French style.
 The Empress wrote in 1978 that her duties were: